shapirodaniel/deno-overview/deno-presentation-notes.md

 <details>
   <summary>Intro to Deno sandbox and permissions</summary><br/>
-Deno is secure by default, meaning that we'll need to grant explicit permissions for any privileged actions -- for instance, a web request
+Deno is secure by default, meaning that we'll need to grant explicit permissions for any privileged actions like web requests

-This command will fail without the <code>--allow-net</code> flag
+Eg, the following command will fail without the <code>--allow-net</code> flag

-deno run https://deno.land/std@0.106.0/examples/curl.ts https://example.com > ./web-response.html
+`$ deno run https://deno.land/std@0.106.0/examples/curl.ts https://example.com > ./web-response.html`

-Launch the fetched markup with live-server to check it out\
+Launch the fetched markup with live-server to check it out

 </details>
 <br/>